Antonis Fotsis: National team career

 Fotsis, as a member of the senior Greece men's national basketball team.

 With the junior national team of Greece, Fotsis won the bronze medal at the 1998 FIBA Europe Under-18 Championship.
 He played with the senior men's Greek national team at the 2009 EuroBasket, and the 2004 Summer Olympics.
 He was also a member of the Greek men's national teams that won the gold medal at the 2005 EuroBasket and the silver medal at the 2006 FIBA World Championship.

 He also played at the 2008 Summer Olympics, and he became the captain of Greece's senior national team before the 2009 EuroBasket tournament, where Greece won the bronze medal.
 He was also a member of the Greek men's national teams that played at the 2010 FIBA World Championship, the 2011 EuroBasket, the 2012 FIBA World Olympic Qualifying Tournament, and the 2013 EuroBasket.

 He is the 7th all-time leading scorer of the Greek senior men's national team, with 1,734 points scored in his career (9.4 points per game).

 Personal life

 Fotsis has had the nickname of "Batman" since his adolescent years, when his teammates in the Greek junior national teams named him after the well-known comic-strip figure, because of his ability at that age to be an overwhelmingly gliding presence above the basketball rim.

-In his prime, Fotsis was a good shot blocker, a capable offensive rebounder, and an excellent 3-point shooter, especially for a power forward.
-He was also very physical on the defensive end of the court, thanks to his athleticism.
+In his prime, Fotsis was a shot blocker, an offensive rebounder, and an excellent 3-point shooter, especially for a power forward.
+He was also physical on the defensive end of the court, thanks to his athleticism.